manjulamishra/DS-Usesful-Resources/Interview_questions.md

 6. When is more data better?
 When is it worse?
 7. How do you keep up with economic and business news?
 How about data science news?

-### Week 8:
-1. What is a logistic function?
-What is the range of values of a logistic function?
-    - f(z) = 1/(1+e -z )
-    - The values of a logistic function range from 0 to 1.
-The values of Z vary from -infinity to +infinity.

-2. Why is logistic regression very popular?
-    - Helpful in classfication problems
-    - It can handle binary as well as multi-class classification problems
-    - It output the probabilities of obervations falling in different classes
-    - Great when dependent variable is a categorical variable

-3. How to interpret the results of a logistic regression model?
-4. Why can’t linear regression be used in place of logistic regression for binary classification?
-5. What is survival analysis and when would you use it?
-How is it different from other regression techniques?
-6. What is qunatile regression and When would you use it?
-7. In what circumstances Ridge regression might be an ideal choice?

 ### Week 9:
 1. In Python, what is the difference between a list and a tuple?